 Propranolol belongs to a group of medicines called beta blockers.
 Propranolol works by slowing down your heart rate and making it easier for your heart to pump blood around your body.

 Propranolol comes as immediate release tablets or controlled release capsules.

 - The dose of propranolol will be different for different people depending on your medical condition and response to treatment.

 - Always take your propranolol exactly as your doctor has told you.
 The pharmacy label on your medicine will tell you how much propranolol to take, how often to take it, and any special instructions.

 How to take propranolol

-- take these as you have been prescribed (usually between 2 to 4 times a day)
+- Take these as you have been prescribed (usually between 2 and 4 times a day).

-- If you are prescribed the controlled release capsule (usually has LA after the name)
+- Controlled release capsules (usually has LA after the name)

-- do not crush or chew them – this will release all the medication at once and increase your chance of side effects.
+- Don't crush or chew them as this will release all the medication at once and increase your chance of side effects.

 - You can take propranolol with or without food.

-- Do not stop taking propranolol suddenly; speak to your doctor or nurse before stopping.
+- Don't stop taking propranolol suddenly; talk to your doctor or nurse before stopping.